Gahx/Dreamcraft/README.md

 # Dreamcraft
 Minecraft 1.20.1 Dreamcraft Client

-Clone or download zip for the client files and follow the steps below:
+Clone or download zip for the client files (top right green button that says <code> and follow the steps below:
 Check Changelog to see whats different between future versions including add/remove mods or updates to the config files

 To Install the Client follow these steps